hanshuebner/xslt3-loader/README.md

 which can then be imported into the frontend application and used by Saxon-JS 2.
 At this point, only the free (XX) compiler is supported.

-## Installation

-Before using this loader, the xslt3 command line utility needs to be installed on the local system using

-    npm install -g xslt3

 ## Usage

 In your `module.rules` section of `webpack.config.js`, add a rule like